Frequently Asked Questions

 What is Spiral Birth?

-Spiral Birth: Perinatal Health & Equity is an independent maternal health education platform focused on pregnancy, birth, postpartum, reproductive health, and birth justice education.
+Spiral Birth: Perinatal Health & Equity is an independent maternal health education and reproductive justice platform focused on pregnancy, birth, postpartum, reproductive health, and birth justice education.

 Spiral Birth originally began as a doula and childbirth education website.
 It has since evolved into a public-facing home for monthly virtual classes, reproductive education, maternal health resources, and information about my broader professional roles and collaborations in the perinatal health field.